Iskustvo/i3-ipcpp/README.md

 ## Known issues ##

 * Sending *restart* or *exit* through **i3_ipc::execute_commands** will always throw([#3624](https://github.com/i3/i3/pull/3624), [#3565](https://github.com/i3/i3/issues/3565)).
-* Although all exceptions are thrown, sometimes this happens later when user can't handle them properly.
-  This is the case with **i3_ipc::handle_next_event** which throws exceptions for bad subscription that should be detected right after every **i3_ipc::on_*_event** function.
-  If **i3** and **i3-ipc++** are compatible, this should never happen, but should be properly implemented nevertheless.

 ## TODO ##

-* Improve error handling by throwing exceptions at times when user can handle them properly.
 * Make [i3_ipc](#i3_ipc) class thread-safe.

 ## License ##